 - Part A addresses the Report's overall organization and presentation. - Part B addresses the Agency Head's Message. - Part C addresses the Management's Discussion and Analysis (MD&A) and how it fulfills what should be the primary purpose of the AFR, specifically to provide a complete yet concise, clear, inviting, and informative overview of how the entity is doing; what it has accomplished, particularly in relation to prior years and targets; and how it is managing its programs and resources.
 It also serves as a roadmap to the remainder of the AFR or PAR.
 Hence, the MD&A represents the most important part of the Report and, thus, the portion of the review that receives the most attention. - Part D addresses the Financial Section, which is composed of a message from the Chief Financial Officer (CFO) (which is optional), the auditors' report, the financial statements and notes, and Required Supplementary Information (RSI) if applicable.
 The portion of Part D related to the financial statements and RSI is included primarily for the preparers of the financial statements.
-Although some reviewers will still
+Although some reviewers will still evaluate the way the financial information is presented in the financial statements, the CEAR Program relies primarily on the organization auditing the financial statements to assure adherence to the applicable standards and criteria.

-&lt;sup>1 Components of CFO Act agencies and independent agencies other than CFO Act agencies are not subject to many of the legislative and administrative reporting requirements applicable to CFO Act agencies.
+1 Components of CFO Act agencies and independent agencies other than CFO Act agencies are not subject to many of the legislative and administrative reporting requirements applicable to CFO Act agencies.
 Also, they tend to be smaller and operate a limited number of programs.
 Hence the reports of other than CFO Act agencies might not and need not include all of the materials required to be reported by a CFO Act entity.
 Comprehensive coverage for each of the areas to be included in a report would be the primary criterion.